anitab-org/open-source-day/_pages/featured.md

 - [Code of conduct](https://teachosm.org/projects/2020-09-18-189203)
 - [Setup Guide](https://teachosm.org/projects/2020-09-18-189203)

-This project will be represented by: Jess Beutler and Maggy Cawley
+This project will be represented by: Jess Beutler and Maggie Cawley

 ## OpenSUSE

-openSUSE is well known for its Linux distributions, mainly Tumbleweed, a rolling release, and Leap, a distribution with long-term support.
+OpenSUSE is well known for its Linux distributions, mainly Tumbleweed, a rolling release, and Leap, a distribution with long-term support.
 You will learn, how to contribute to a Linux distribution with packaging on OBS and upstream contributions. openSUSE contains also multiple sub-projects with expanding software.
 The openSUSE project supports the hardware architectures x86, arm, PowerPC and the mainframe architecture s390x (IBM zSystems).

 - [Project link](https://github.com/opensuse)
 - [Link to issues](https://progress.opensuse.org/projects/zsystems/issues?fields%5B%5D=issue_tags&fields%5B%5D=status_id&operators%5Bissue_tags%5D=%3D&operators%5Bstatus_id%5D=o&set_filter=1&values%5Bissue_tags%5D%5B%5D=Good+First+Issue&values%5Bstatus_id%5D%5B%5D=)
 - [Code of conduct](https://en.opensuse.org/Code_of_Conduct)
 - [Setup Guide](https://en.opensuse.org/ZSystems/Good_First_Issues)

-This project will be represented by: Sarah Juli Kriesch and Christian Boltz
+This project will be represented by: Sarah Julia Kriesch and Christian Boltz

 ## Python extension for Visual Studio Code